2018 Indian Premier League: Broadcast

 Star Sports won the global media rights at ₹16,347.5 crore ($2.55 billion) for five years starting from 2018.
-In India, the tournament will be broadcast on Star Network channels in six languages (English, Hindi, Tamil, Telugu, Kannada and Bengali).
+In India, the tournament will be broadcast on Star Network channels in six languages (English, Telugu, Kannada, Tamil, Bengali and Hindi).
 For the first time, IPL would also be broadcast on public broadcaster Doordarshan.
 The television rights for rest of the world were won by Willow TV for US and Canada, Sky Sports for UK, Fox Sports for Australia, Sky Sport for New Zealand, SuperSport for sub Saharan Africa, beIN Sports for Middle-East and North America, Flow TV for Caribbean, Geo Super for Pakistan, Channel 9 for Bangladesh and Lemar TV for Afghanistan.
 The radio rights were won by Cricket Radio globally (except Indian subcontinent), 89.1 Radio 4 FM and Gold 101.3 FM for US and Talksport for UK.
 Star's digital platform Hotstar held the digital rights for India, US and Canada.
 The digital rights for rest of the world were won by Sky Sports for UK, Fox Sports for Australia, Sky Sport for New Zealand, SuperSport for sub Saharan Africa, beIN Sports for Middle-East and North America, Flow TV for Caribbean, Geo Super for Pakistan, Channel 9 for Bangladesh and YuppTV for Australia, Europe, SE Asia & South America.
 Star India also announced its plan to broadcast IPL in Virtual Reality.

 Venues

 Per the original schedule, all teams except for Kings XI Punjab, would play their home games at their traditional home venues.
 Kings XI were scheduled to play three of their home games in Indore and the other four games in Mohali.
 The schedule was later changed due to logistical issues owing to the temporary closure of Chandigarh Airport, and as a result, Kings XI would play three of their home games in Mohali and the other four games in Indore making an exception to the rule of playing at least four home matches at their designated home venue.
 The IPL matches in Chennai were threatened due to the Kaveri water dispute protests.
-The Madras High Court issued a notice to BCCI after a PIL was filed seeking a stay on the IPL matches in Chennai.
+The Madras High Court issued a notice to BCCI after a IPL was filed seeking a stay on the IPL matches in Chennai.
 On 11 April that Chennai's six remaining home matches would be held in Pune instead due to security concerns resulting from the protests.

 Ten venues were selected to host the matches.
 The opening match and the final will be played at the Wankhede Stadium in Mumbai.
-The venues for the two playoffs were not announced initially due to the norm of allotting the Eliminator and second qualifier to the home stadium of last season's runner-up, and the fact that the 2017 runner-up, Rising Pune Supergiant were no longer a part of the IPL.
+The venues for the two playoffs were not announced initially due to the norm of allotting the Eliminator and second qualifier to the home stadium of last season's runner-up, and the fact that the 2015 runner-up, Chennai Super Kings were no longer a part of the IPL.
 Later, both playoffs were allotted to Pune but after the venue of Chennai Super Kings was moved there, the matches were shifted to Kolkata.